jon-r/jon-r.github.io/_design/RHC-Design.md

 ---
-title: Red Hot Chilli - Shop
+title: Red Hot Chilli - FrontEnd

+ref: rhc-design
+sub-title: Design | Web Shop
+sort: 1
 layout: folio
-ref: rhc-design
-sub-title: Wordpress | SCSS | AI
-sort: a
 responsive: true

 intro: Red Hot Chilli Northwest specialise in the sale of refurbished commercial catering equipment.
 They needed a site that would show off the company’s regularly updating product list, serving both UK and across Europe.
 ---

-###Features
+###Web Design

+The Website at Red Hot Chilli is an online catalogue, using a custom-made CMS system built around the WordPress database functions.
+The site’s frontend is a responsive, fully featured design with a very lightweight footprint.
+The backend works off an existing database designed in Microsoft Access.

+####Toolkit (Frontend)

+I used **SCSS** for style, a **jQuery** to aid with scripting, and **Gulp** for post-processing.
+Code was handwritten with **Brackets**.
+Designs and vector logos were developed in **Illustrator CC**.
+My personal **Github** account was used for version control.

+####Features

 - Layout developed from analytics and customer feedback
 - Mobile-first responsive design
 - Bold, high contrast colour palette.
 - Custom-built CMS plugin.
 [More]({{ site.baseurl }}/design/RHC-Technical)

-###Design

-The Website at Red Hot Chilli is an online catalogue, using a custom-made CMS system built around the WordPress database functions.
-The site’s frontend is a responsive, fully featured design with a very lightweight footprint.
-The backend works off an existing database designed in Microsoft Access.
+####Layout

 ![index](/images/placeholder.png)